 Jody Sears became the 10th head football coach in Sacramento State history when he was named the head football coach on April 25, 2014.
 The elevation came just months after Sears was hired as the Hornets' defensive coordinator in the spring of 2014.

-Despite taking over the team following spring practice, Sears helped unify a team which went on to record a 7-5 overall record, matching the highest win total in the school’s Div.
+Despite taking over the team following spring practice, Sears helped unify the 2014 team which went on to record a 7-5 overall record, matching the highest win total in the school’s Div.
 I era.
 The seven victories were the most by a first-year coach in Sacramento State history, surpassing the previous high by two wins.
 In fact, Sears joined College Football Hall of Famer John Baker as the only Hornet coaches to post winning records in their debut season at Sacramento State.
 Led by a high-powered offense which set or tied nine school single-season records, the Hornets scored 40 or more points in eight games.

 Following the season, 14 members of the team earned all-Big Sky honors.
 Among that list was All-American wide receiver DeAndre Carter and kicker Brad Cornish who were each named first team all-league.
 Quarterback Garrett Safron, linebacker Darnell Sankey, wide receiver Nnamdi Agude and defensive end Jaycee Totty were each voted to the second team.